bmlewandowski/anything_llm_conversation/MODE_SWITCHING.md

 ## Customization

-The mode system uses a modular design with a base persona template and mode-specific behavioral overlays.
-This ensures consistency across all modes while allowing specialized behaviors.
+### Workspace-Based Customization (Recommended)

+The primary way to customize behavior is to edit the **System Prompt** for each workspace directly in the AnythingLLM UI.
+See [WORKSPACE_PROMPTS.md](WORKSPACE_PROMPTS.md) for the suggested prompts.

+For entity-aware workspaces (JARVIS, Analysis, Investigation, Security), the integration injects a live device list and current timestamp into every request — the rest of the persona is owned by AnythingLLM.

-### Using a Custom Base Persona
+### Legacy: Custom Base Persona (Fallback Path)

+The following applies when using an **unknown or unconfigured workspace** (one not listed in `modes.py`).
+In that case the integration falls back to building a prompt locally from the Prompt Template in your agent options, with mode-specific behavior overlays applied on top.

-You can customize the base persona while still benefiting from mode switching.
+You can customize this fallback prompt while still benefiting from keyword-based mode suggestions.
 Your custom prompt will be used as the foundation, with mode-specific behaviors layered on top.

 **To use a custom base persona:**